 She has pulled the very ground up, some long black dress, curtain, veil, all about her.

 She has changed.
-Her head is now—what?—a bull with pronged horns.
+Her head is now—what?—a bull or demon with pronged horns.

 No, she is herself again.
 Herself alone.

 It flickers by so fast it seems a hallucination, like Dionysus appearing as a bull briefly in the eyes of the Bacchae's Pentheus, before the hero is sacrificed (himself mistaken as an animal) to the god of tragedy.
 This woman, standing up there before the forceful gaze of this audience, returned to that ancient task of the actor.